Fahada-Code/Pulse/README.md

 ## Troubleshooting

 If the widget shows a disconnected message, check that your YouTube Music tab is open and the extension is loaded.
 Most minor bugs can be fixed by simply closing and reopening the application.
+Have fun!